FerchusGames/FerchusGames.github.io/content/blog/how-to-turn-youtube-into-the-ultimate-sentence-mining-platform/index.md

 <img src="images/duration-bar.png" alt="Youtube Playlist Duration Bar" width="300"/>

-There's just one limitation, and it is that, while YouTube allows playlists with up to 5,000 videos, it can only display a maximum of 200 videos at a time, so if your playlist is bigger than that this extension will only tell you the remaining time for the ones displayed.
+There's just one limitation, and it is that, while YouTube allows playlists with up to 5,000 videos, it can only display a maximum of 200 videos at a time, so if your playlist is bigger than that this extension will only display the remaining time for the videos shown.
 This isn't really a big deal, but I thought it could prevent confusion.

 {{< button href="https://chromewebstore.google.com/detail/youtube-playlist-duration/klbacnllhiilbiiedcbgfafmnedldgeg" target="_blank" >}}
 Install YouTube Playlist Duration Bar